Commodore 64 Games System: Hardware-based problems

 The C64GS was plagued with problems from the outset.
 Firstly, despite the wealth of software already available on cartridge for C64, the lack of a keyboard means that most cannot be used with the console.
 This means that much of the cartridge-based C64 software, while fundamentally compatible with the C64GS, was unplayable.
-The standard C64 version of Terminator 2: Judgment Day was designed for the console, but was included on a cartridge that required the user to press a key in the initial menu to access the game, rendering it unplayable, despite the game itself being entirely playable with joystick only on a conventional C64.

 To partially compensate for the lack of a keyboard, the basic control system for the C64GS was a joystick supplied by Cheetah called the Annihilator.
 This joystick, while using the standard Atari 9-pin plug, offers two independent buttons, with the second button located on the base of the joystick.
-The joystick standard is fundamentally compatible with the ZX Spectrum's Kempston Interface and the Sega Master System, but no other joystick on the market offered compatibility with the proprietary second-button function.
-Standard C64 joysticks and Sega Master System controllers were fundamentally supported, but the lack of second-button support (the Sega Master System's second button did not function in the same way) meant that the Cheetah Annihilator was essential for playing certain titles such as Last Ninja Remix and Chase HQ 2.
+The joystick standard is fundamentally compatible with the ZX Spectrum's Kempston Interface and the Master System, but no other joystick on the market offered compatibility with the proprietary second-button function.
+Standard C64 joysticks and Master System controllers were fundamentally supported, but the lack of second-button support (the Master System's second button did not function in the same way) meant that the Cheetah Annihilator was essential for playing certain titles such as Last Ninja Remix and Chase HQ 2.

 However, it was poorly built, had a short life, and was not widely available, making replacements difficult to come by.